 Instead it uses very high quality night sensors and recommends you provide the best type of light that any camera can have - white light.

-Around homes a white sensor activated flood-light is best because it has the double effect of startling the intruder and at the same time, providing perfect conditions for the cameras to capture and record facial features.
+Around homes a white sensor activated flood-light is good because it has the double effect of startling the intruder and at the same time, providing perfect conditions for the cameras to capture and record facial features.

 The better cameras have clever methods of preventing too many false alarms.